 Egg in a Bottle Experiment Supplies Needed

-- 1 quart glass milk bottle or other glass bottle with a mouth smaller than the egg
+- 1-quart glass milk bottle or another glass bottle with a mouth smaller than the egg

 - Matches or lighter

 This egg in a bottle trick is best done as a demonstration by adults.
 Children should never use matches or a lighter.
 Have the adult complete the part of this experiment that deals with lighting the matches and burning the paper.
 Always keep matches and lighters out of the reach of children.
 Also, keep a fire extinguisher nearby in case of emergency.

 How to Do the Egg in a Bottle Experiment

 - Cut a strip of paper 6-8″ long and 3/4″ wide.
 The paper should be narrow enough to easily fit in the bottle and long enough that it ends below the top of the bottle when placed fully inside.

 - Get your eggs ready, peeled, and nearby.

 - Light the piece of paper and drop it into the bottle.

 - Quickly place the hard-boiled egg on top of the mouth of the bottle.